-However, most banks will charge transaction fees (anywhere from $3 to $5) and can often charge an additional percentage for each foreign currency withdrawal.
-This scenario often leads people to withdrawing tons of money at a single time, but if you’re on the up-and-up, you’ll know that there’s a worldwide alliance of banks that waive fees for respective members.
+Most banks will charge transaction fees (anywhere from $3 to $5) and often charge an additional percentage for each foreign currency withdrawal.

 - Bank of America (United States)

-- Deutsche Bank (Germany, Poland, Czech Republic, Spain, Portugal and Italy)
+- Deutsche Bank (Germany, Belgium, India, Spain, and Portugal)

-- Scotiabank (Canada, Caribbean, Peru, Chile and Mexico)
+- Scotiabank (Canada, Mexico, Chile, Peru, Guyana, and the Caribbean)

-- Westpac (Australia, New Zealand, Fiji, Vanuatu, Cook Islands, Samoa, Tonga, Papua New Guinea and Solomon Islands)
+- Westpac (Australia, New Zealand, Fiji, and Papua New Guinea)